 About the Founder

 Pianist and Bolivia Clásica founder Ana-Maria Vera grew up in Washington D.C., but her affinity for her father’s native Bolivia was powerful from an early age.
 Ana-Maria was already touring with orchestras worldwide when she discovered her paternal homeland at age nine.
-Her grandmother was a “chola” who lived in the heart of the bustling witches market, and from this vantage point the rich indigenous culture as well as the striking social injustices left an indelible impression.
+Her grandfather had been a folk composer, writer and Aymara leader, and her grandmother was a “chola” who lived in the heart of the bustling witches market in La Paz; from this vantage point the rich indigenous culture as well as the striking social injustices left an indelible impression.

 Ana-Maria’s trajectory has been remarkable.
 Her first recording at age eleven with the Rotterdam Philharmonic and Edo De Waart was awarded a Gold Record by Philips, and at age twelve she was invited to give a recital at the White House for President and Mrs. Carter.
 Vera’s stature in Bolivia grew quickly, and when she was sixteen the country issued a postage stamp bearing her image.